-ENGL 2210 - English Literature I.
+ENGL 2210 - English Literature I (3 credits)

-This course studies the works of major writers from the medieval period through the 18th Century in English literary history.
+This course studies the works of major writers from the medieval period through the eighteenth century in English literary history.
 Reading, writing, and discussion focus on the social, political, and intellectual context of individual works.
 This course is offered on an infrequent basis; check with the English Department for availability.
 Prerequisite: Completion of ENGL 1020 or instructor's permission.
 (3 lect.)
 HUM

-ENGL 2220 - English Literature II.
-3 credits (T)
+ENGL 2220 - English Literature II (3 credits)

 English Literature from the Romantic Period to the present is studied in this survey of major writers.
 Works of literature are viewed as they influence and are influenced by the events and movements shaping the modern world.
-Reading, writing and discussion are the methods of instruction.
-This course is offered on an infrequent basis; check with the English Department for availability.
-Prerequisite: Completion of ENGL 1020 or instructor's permission.
+Reading, writing, and discussion are the methods of instruction.
+This course is offered on an in- frequent basis; check with the English Department for availability.
+Prerequisites: Completion of ENGL 1020 or instructor's permission.
 (3 lect.)

-ENGL 2230 - Introduction to Shakespeare.
-3 credits (T)
+ENGL 2230 - Introduction to Shakespeare (3 credits)